quickintegrate/docs/docs/Develop Functionality/Functionality API.md

 #### Step 3:

-Choose the project from the dropdown menu column to create a service within it.
+Select a project from the dropdown menu column to generate a service within it

 <img src={useBaseUrl('/img/Develop Functionality/Fun Drop down.png')} />

 #### Step 4:

-Select the service button, proceed to create the service within, specifying the service name, and choosing the trigger from the dropdown menu as given below.
+Click on the 'Service' button, then proceed to create the service within.
+Specify the service name and select the trigger from the dropdown menu provided below.

 <img src={useBaseUrl('/img/Develop Functionality/Service Test.png')} />

 #### Step 5:

-After creating the service, you'll be able to implement your API.
+Once the service is created, you'll have the able to implement your API.

 <img src={useBaseUrl('/img/Develop Functionality/fun imple.png')} />